espocrm/documentation/docs/development/orm-value-objects.md

 !!! note

-    Registering own values types might be excessive as it's possible to manually handle value object creation and consumption in getter and setters of an entity.
+    Registering own value object types might be excessive as it's possible to manually handle value object creation and consumption in getter and setters of an entity.

 Registering a custom value object type for a specific field type.